-It is that time of year again, the weather is warm but not boiling hot, yet it is not cold enough to light a fire indoors either BUT just because it is not cold enough to light a fire indoors, does not mean you cannot light a fire outdoors.
+It is that time of year again, the weather is warm but not boiling hot, yet it is not cold enough to light a fire indoors either BUT just because it is not cold enough to light a fire indoors, does not mean you cannot light a chiminea or a fire outdoors.
 As tempting as it may be to go back inside the house when it is cold outside is a natural reaction, but there is a way to enjoy your summer outside for a bit longer (and a bit more bearable!).
 How?
 By using a chiminea or a fire pit!
 Both are often used as a patio heater; its primary use is to provide heat, keeping you warm outside.
 A great benefit is, it can be a good source of light in your garden.
+Top Tip! use Firemizer to ensure your fire gets hotter quicker, and last even longer!

 Lighting a chiminea or a fire pit is similar to lighting a wood-burner or a fireplace.
 Here are our tips on how to light a chiminea: